-- 1. The required Los Angeles County qualifying run (described in Rule Two Paragraph 2) must begin between January 1, 2015, and midnight of December 31, 2015. - 2.
-A motion picture first theatrically exhibited inside the U.S. prior to the Los Angeles County qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening, or takes place in a commercial motion picture theater after January 1, 2014.
+- 1. The required Los Angeles County qualifying run (described in Rule Two Paragraph 2) must begin between January 1, 2017, and midnight of December 31, 2017. - 2.
+A motion picture first theatrically exhibited inside the U.S. prior to the Los Angeles County qualifying run shall be eligible for submission, provided the prior exhibition is a theatrical preview or festival screening, or takes place in a commercial motion picture theater after January 1, 2016.
 No nontheatrical public exhibition or distribution may occur prior to the first day of the Los Angeles County qualifying run. - 3.
-A motion picture first theatrically exhibited outside the U.S. prior to the Los Angeles County qualifying run shall be eligible for submission, provided the prior exhibition takes place in a commercial motion picture theater after January 1, 2014.
+A motion picture first theatrically exhibited outside the U.S. prior to the Los Angeles County qualifying run shall be eligible for submission, provided the prior exhibition takes place in a commercial motion picture theater after January 1, 2016.
 After the start of its initial theatrical engagement, a picture may be exhibited on television and other nontheatrical media, provided those exhibitions occur outside the U.S. Inside the U.S., no nontheatrical public exhibition or distribution may occur prior to the first day of the Los Angeles County qualifying run. - 4.
 Each picture may have only one Los Angeles County qualifying run.
 The earliest theatrical exhibition that meets such definition shall be designated the picture's qualifying run. - 5.
 The Official Screen Credits form and the film's full screen credits may be submitted to the Academy prior to the Los Angeles County qualifying run, but not later than 60 days after such opening.
-However, all Official Screen Credits forms and accompanying full screen credits must be submitted to the Academy by Wednesday, December 2, 2015. - 6.
-An achievement submitted for Academy Awards consideration may not be withdrawn after Wednesday, December 23, 2015. - 7.
-Exceptions to the above eligibility periods and submission deadlines appear in the Special Rules for the Animated Feature Film award (see Rule Seven), the Documentary awards (see Rule Eleven), the Foreign Language Film award (see Rule Thirteen), and the Short Film awards (see Rule Nineteen).
+However, all Official Screen Credits forms and accompanying full screen credits must be submitted to the Academy by Friday, December 1, 2017. - If the film's Los Angeles County run occurs after December 1, 2017, the name of the qualifying theater and the dates and screening times of the run must be submitted to the Academy by 5 p.m.
+PT on Friday, December 15, 2017 - 7.
+Friday, December 15, 2017, is the last day to withdraw a film from Academy Awards consideration.

+8. Exceptions to the above eligibility periods and submission deadlines appear in the Special Rules for the Animated Feature Film award (see Rule Seven), the Documentary awards (see Rule Eleven), the Foreign Language Film award (see Rule Thirteen), and the Short Film awards (see Rule Nineteen).

-RULE FOUR SUBMISSION
+RULE FOUR

-1. "Every award shall be conditioned upon the delivery to the Academy of one print or one copy of every film nominated for final balloting for all Academy Awards.
+- 1. "Every award shall be conditioned upon the delivery to the Academy of one print or one copy of every film nominated for final balloting for all Academy Awards.
 Such print or copy shall be in a format and of a quality equivalent to the film's theatrical release; if a film exists in more than one format, then the version deposited shall be the film print.
 Such print or copy shall become the property of the Academy, with the proviso, however, that the Academy shall not use such print or copy for commercial gain.
 Such print or copy shall be deposited with the Academy and, subject to matters not within its control, shall be screened by the Academy for the membership in advance of distribution of final ballots."
-(Academy Bylaws, Article VIII, Section 6.)

-2. "Every award shall be conditioned upon the execution and delivery to the Academy by the recipient thereof of a receipt and agreement reading as follows:
+(Academy Bylaws, Article VIII, Section 6.) - 2.
+"Every award shall be conditioned upon the execution and delivery to the Academy by the recipient thereof of a receipt and agreement reading as follows: